apache/incubator-heron/website/content/docs/developers/compiling/linux.md

 ## Building on CentOS 7

 This is a step by step guide for building Heron on a fresh CentOS 7 installation.
-User needs to build the bazel build tool, because bazel doesn't provide the binaries for CentOS.

 #### Step 1 - Install the required dependencies